quocdat32461997/machine-learning-portfolio/README.md

 ### - 2021
 - [Emorecom, ICDAR2021 Competition – Multimodal Emotion Recognition on Comic scenes](https://github.com/aisutd/emorecom)
     - Developed a multimodal Deep Learning model composed of CNN (ResNet, FaceNet) for visual features and RNN/BERT for textual features to detect emotion on comic scenes.
-Current AOU-RUC at 80%.
+Ranked 13th.
     - Utilized Tensorflow Data/string/image and OpenCV to build image/text augmentation pipeline and the TFRecord data pipeline.

 ---